tdw33/Dungeon-Java-Game/docs/0-manuals/3-user-manual.md

 ## Pebble Speech:

-Throughout the game Pebble can give you advice on how to complete the game.
+Throughout the game, Pebble can give you advice on how to complete the game.
 Listen carefully you might learn something new!

 ![](./images/pebble-speech.png)